Linguistics 001 2: Perspectives and Approaches

 Research areas that span several levels, or deal explicitly with their relationship, may rate a compound designator.
 This is especially common with morphology, since word structure is inevitably tied both to sentence structure -- morphosyntax -- and to word-related effects on sound structure -- morphophonology.

 The second list of categories -- theoretical, historical, socio- etc. -- tells us about the problems we use linguistic analysis to engage.
 Each subdiscipline in this second set can in principle deal with any of the six levels of description in the first set.
 Thus sociolinguists study the social dimensions of pronunciation (phonetics or phonology), word and sentence structure (morphology and syntax), conversational styles (pragmatics), and so on.
 Psycholinguists have studied perception, production and learning of a similar range of topics.
-The list of topics related to language or language use is open-ended, and so the second list could be extended almost indefinitely (language planning, language documentation, forensic linguistics, neurolinguistics, metrics, and so on).
+The list of topics related to language or language use is open-ended, and so the second list could be extended almost indefinitely (language planning, language documentation, forensic linguistics, neurolinguistics, clinical applications, metrics, and so on).

 Theoretical linguistics is distinguished by focusing not on any external topics, but rather on the nature of the linguistic system in and of itself.
 Linguistic theory again can deal with any of the six levels of analysis.
 We can also cite the category of descriptive linguistics, which aims to create systematic descriptions of the facts of particular languages, and again deals with any or all of the analytic levels.